 Symptoms of this condition can include vomiting and diarrhea, along with symptoms of anemia--breathlessness, lethargy, pale, yellow, or “muddy” colored gums, rapid breathing, and an elevated heart rate.
 Your pet also could develop abdominal pain and discolored urine.
 While vomiting and diarrhea may occur within one day, it may take several days to a week after your pet eats garlic for symptoms of anemia to appear.

 Preventing Garlic Toxicity in Pets

 While mass consumption of garlic puts pets at high risk, your pet can also become poisoned after chronic ingestion of small amounts of garlic over a period of time.

 Pet owners who believe garlic helps prevent fleas should heed caution.

-For pet owners using garlic as a holistic remedy for their own cardiovascular issues, make sure you take steps to protect curious pets.
-Lee recalls treating two kittens that ingested garlic pills left within their reach.
-Both were treated for severe anemia.
+For pet owners using garlic supplements for themselves, make sure you take steps to protect curious pets.
+Pet Poison Helpline has had several cases of cats and dogs ingesting garlic pills that were left on the counter.
+Some needed to be treated for severe anemia.

-The best advice when concerned about introducing new food or a homeopathic treatment for your pet is to always consult your family veterinarian first.
+The best advice when concerned about introducing new food or a supplement for your pet is to always consult your family veterinarian first.